-Hold Time: The cumulative sum total of all hold time, divided by the number of calls placed on hold for the period measured and is a standard report element of ACDs or other Contact Center platforms.
+Hold Time: The cumulative sum total of all hold time, divided by the number of calls placed on hold for the period measured.
 This measurement may also be derived from percent of calls held.

 Hours per Shift (a.k.a.
-Shift Hours): See Average Paid Shift Length in Hours and also Shifts per Year.
+Shift Hours): See Average Paid Shift Length in Hours.